TotalMiner/totalminer.github.io/lua/lua-doc.md

-# (Official) LUA Scripts Documentation
+# (Official) LUA Scripts Reference Documentation

-This documentation describes every type and function provided for lua scripting.
+This document is a reference guide for every type and function provided for lua scripting in Total Miner.

 This documentation is unfinished.
 Please report any problems.

 ## Pages
 - [Home](../index)
 - [Data Types](data-types)
 - [Functions](functions)